 The Seminary communicates with students via their NPU email accounts.
-Students are welcome to link their NPU email to a personal email address.
-All campus communications and especially those containing confidential information will only be sent to NPU email addresses.
+While students are welcome to link their NPU email to a personal email address, all campus communications and especially those containing confidential information will only be sent to NPU email addresses.